ray-project/ray/doc/source/rllib/rllib-env.rst

     from ray.tune.registry import register_env

-    def env_creator(env_config):
+    def env_creator(env_config: dict):
         return MyEnv(...)  # return an env instance

     register_env("my_env", env_creator)
-    algo = ppo.PPO(env="my_env")
+    algo = PPOConfig.environment("my_env").build()

-For a full runnable code example using the custom environment API, see `custom_env.py <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_env.py>`__.
+For a full runnable code example using the gymnasium environment API, see `custom_env.py <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_env.py>`__.

 .. warning::

-   The gym registry is not compatible with Ray.
+   The gymnasium registry is not compatible with Ray.
 Instead, always use the registration flows documented above to ensure Ray workers can access the environment.

 In the above example, note that the ``env_creator`` function takes in an ``env_config`` object.
 This is a dict containing options passed in through your algorithm.